MounibNemmiche/CPST-Notion-CMS/README.md

 ## About

-It uses Notion as a CMS, fetching content from Notion and then uses [Next.js](https://nextjs.org/).
+It uses Notion as a CMS, fetching content from Notion using there [API](https://developers.notion.com/) and then uses [Next.js](https://nextjs.org/).

 The site is deployed to [Netlify](http://netlify.com).

-TO CHECK The Website click [HERE](https://cpst.netlify.app)
+This repo is what I use to power CPST Website, click [HERE](https://cpst.netlify.app) to check it out.
 <br/>
 Writing posts is as simple as creating a page in my beloved [Notion](https://notion.so/) ❤

+to learn more about Notion Integration, check it out [HERE](https://developers.notion.com/docs/getting-started).

 --------------------------------------------------------------------------------------